Gogeta-SSB/Amazon-AWS/README.md

 And there you have it, your very own Apache server.
 You can edit your website via: "sudo nano /var/www/html/index.html".

-To open your website, grab your IP address and paste it into your browser like this, Http://<IP>.
+To open your website, paste your IP address into your browser like this: Http://<IP>.

-Just so you know, you'll have to use HTTP to access your website currently, since modern browsers will auto-redirect your website to HTTPS and not HTTP, and your website hasn't been configured to be a secure website.
+You'll have to use HTTP to access your website currently, since modern browsers will auto-redirect your website to HTTPS and not HTTP, and your website hasn't been configured to be secure.

 # Step 6: Linking your website to a domain.